bartdesmet/csharplang/spec/expressions.md

 The `checked` and `unchecked` operators and statements allow programmers to control certain aspects of some numeric calculations.
 However, the behavior of some numeric operators depends on their operands' data types.
 For example, multiplying two decimals always results in an exception on overflow even within an explicitly `unchecked` construct.
 Similarly, multiplying two floats never results in an exception on overflow even within an explicitly `checked` construct.
 In addition, other operators are never affected by the mode of checking, whether default or explicit.

+> __Expression Tree Conversion Translation Steps__
+>
+> For purposes of expression tree conversion, no expression tree nodes are constructed to represent an `unchecked` or a `checked` context.
+Instead, `Checked` variants of query expression tree factories are used, and `Q.Flags.CheckedContext` flags are passed to generalized expression tree factories.
+>
+> ***TODO***
+> * Determine if `Q.Flags.CheckedContext` should be passed to **all** nodes constructed within a `checked` context.
+In particular, pass this flag not only to `Add`, `Multiple`, `Subtract`, and `Negate` factory methods.
+This could enable expression tree libraries to interpret `checked` more broadly, for instance when the user calls `Math.Pow` and an expression tree library supports a checked variant for well-known methods when evaluating or translating such an expression.

 ### Default value expressions

 A default value expression is used to obtain the default value ([Default values](variables.md#default-values)) of a type.
 Typically a default value expression is used for type parameters, since it may not be known if the type parameter is a value type or a reference type.
 (No conversion exists from the `null` literal to a type parameter unless the type parameter is known to be a reference type.)